gTambo/SendFriend_Climbing_App/README.md

 ## Description

+_Duration: 2 Week Sprint_

 This is an app intended for public use that will keep track of climbable routes within a rock climbing gym.
 Major features of the app will include a user’s ability to view route details and leave three types of feedback on a given route: perceived grade accuracy, rank overall quality, and optional additional comments.
 After submission, users will also be able to review their feedback and edit or remove it.

-Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).

-(View Raw will give you the markdown that you can copy to your repos!)

-# PROJECT NAME

-TAGTENDER

-## Description

-_Duration: 2 Week Sprint_

-Directly above this is how long it took you to develop the project.
-Your project description goes here.
-What problem did you solve?
-How did you solve it?

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed aliquam at massa in faucibus.
-Etiam volutpat, risus non mollis convallis, velit nisi pulvinar mi, eu faucibus orci nisi eget nibh.
-Integer a velit pretium, volutpat arcu eleifend, fringilla elit.
-Cras erat sapien, convallis venenatis tellus vitae, feugiat dictum felis.

-Suspendisse euismod volutpat aliquet.
-Maecenas vulputate mauris in pellentesque facilisis.
-Phasellus varius malesuada semper.
-Cras sollicitudin diam mollis maximus aliquam.

 To see the fully functional site, please visit: [DEPLOYED VERSION OF APP](www.heroku.com)